all-c-a-p-s/Graffiti/README.md

 ## TODOs
-- some code to check for valid user inputs/handle erroneous inputs
+- some code to check for valid user inputs/handle erroneous inputs (such as trying to add holds that do not exist)
+- if possible, fix the issue that my model almost never guesses a grade harder than v10 because climbs with grades > v10 are so rare
 - improve GUI interface + deploy web app
 - model to set original routes